Software

 Featured Image

-Your vendor contract is one of your most important tools for mitigating third-party risk.
-Besides describing the products and services provided by the vendor, it should also contain details about how the vendor will manage identified risks, either through preventative (meant to prevent an action) and/or detective (meant to identify an action after it happens) measures and controls.
+Your third-party contract is one of your most important tools for mitigating third-party risk.
+A good third-party contract is negotiated during the third-party onboarding process and will clearly outline how the third party will mitigate identified risks.
+This is done using both preventative controls (meant to prevent an action) and/or detective controls (meant to identify an action after it happens).

-• Insurance and indemnity – Your contract should be specific when it comes to the types and amount of insurance you require your vendor to have.
-It should also explicitly state that the vendor is indemnifying your organization against loss or damage resulting from the vendor's actions or inaction.
+• Insurance and indemnity – Your contract should be specific when it comes to the types and amounts of insurance you require your third party to have.
+It should also explicitly state that the third-party vendor is indemnifying your organization against loss or damage resulting from the vendor's actions or inaction.

-• Service level agreements (SLAs) – The contract should include a clear set of minimum guidelines (performance, timeliness, quality, etc.) for the vendor's products or services.
-You may also choose to specify any penalties that will be enforced if the vendor fails to meet your SLAs.
+• Service level agreements (SLAs) – The contract should include a clear set of minimum guidelines (performance, timeliness, quality, etc.) for the third party’s products or services.
+You may also choose to specify any penalties that will be enforced if the third-party vendor fails to meet your SLAs

-• Use of subcontractors – Make sure your contract specifies whether your vendor can use subcontractors (their third parties/your fourth parties) to provide or support your products or services.
-If you’re planning to allow subcontractors, consider adding language requiring the vendor to disclose all existing subcontractors and obtain written permission before adding any new ones.
-Also, consider adding a clause requiring your vendor to provide you with the subcontractor's due diligence documents.
+• Use of subcontractors – Your third-party contract should specify whether your vendor can use subcontractors (their third parties/your fourth parties) to provide or support your products or services.
+If you’re planning to allow subcontractors, consider adding language requiring the third party to disclose any primary existing subcontractors and obtain written permission before adding new subcontractors that support your organization’s products or services.
 Consider adding a clause requiring your vendor to provide evidence of sufficient due diligence for their subcontractors.

-• Right to audit – Including a right to audit clause in your contract ensures that you can review your vendor's policies, procedures, work products or other information when needed.
+• Right to audit – Including a right to audit clause in your contract ensures you can review your third party’s policies, procedures, work products, or other information when needed.
 This should allow you to inspect the vendor’s processing facilities as well.

 • Right to terminate the contract – Make sure the contract includes termination conditions.
-Termination for cause, such as breach of contract, is a standard clause.
-Consider also adding a clause allowing for termination for convenience.
-Don't forget to review for termination notification periods and early termination fees.
+Termination for cause, such as breach of contract, is standard.
+Consider adding a clause allowing for termination for convenience.
+Don't forget to review termination notification periods and early termination fees.

 4 Ways to Mitigate Third-Party Risk During the Vendor Relationship